Unable to Add FPGA Target in My LabVIEW Project Explorer

 • Make sure the LabVIEW FPGA Module is installed and compatible with your version of LabVIEW compatible with the version of LabVIEW you are using.

-• Make sure the LabVIEW FPGA Module is activated in NI License Manager.
+• Ensure the LabVIEW FPGA Module is activated in the NI License Manager.
 Refer to this article to activate your software product.

 • If you installed a new LabVIEW version then you need to install again the compatible software and drivers to that version.
 For example, if you had LabVIEW 2020 and you now install LabVIEW 2021 then you need to install LabVIEW FPGA 2021 and the drivers to that LabVIEW version, you might want to install them using NI Package Manager.